youwillfindinfinity/Proliferative_Study_Burn_Wound_Healing/README.md

 or by clicking on `Code` > `Download ZIP`.

-The figures and text are not yet open source.
-The authors reserve the rights to the article content, which is currently being submitted for publication in the *7th International Workshop on Computational Methods for the Immune System Function (CMISF 2023)* conference.
+The figures and text are open source.
+The authors reserve the rights to the article content, which is currently submitted for publication in the *7th International Workshop on Computational Methods for the Immune System Function (CMISF 2023)* conference.

+10.1109/BIBM58861.2023.10385875

+This paper is getting extended and soon will be published at BMC Bioinformatics, link to follow.